aseichter2007/ClipboardConqueror/readme.md

 Desktop Platforms:
 --------------------
 Clipboard Conqueror is designed to work seamlessly across multiple platforms including Windows, macOS, and Linux.
-It has been rigorously tested and optimized to ensure stability and compatibility.
+It has been gently tested to ensure stability and compatibility.

 Usage:
 ------